To arrange a funeral, please get in touch.

 I/my future spouse is divorced.
 Can we remarry in Church?

 The Church of England teaches that marriage is for life.
 It also recognises that, sadly, some marriages do fail and, if this should happen, it seeks to be available for all involved.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in church during the lifetime of a former spouse.
-So please call the Parish Office for further information.
+So please get in touch for further information.